eeemarv/eland/docs/dokku.md

 dokku domains:set app-name *.my-domain.com
 ```

-* Create app, install postgres and redis plugins and bind them the app (see Dokku guide).
+* Create app, install postgres and redis plugins and bind them to the app (see Dokku guide).

 * install the nl language pack if not present (for translating dates)